jamesdaniel3/auto-db-diagram/README.md

 ## Installation

+To install on Mac:
-To install on Mac or Linux:
+To install on Mac:

 ```bash
 brew tap jamesdaniel3/auto-db-diagram